kennethreitz/simplemind/README.md

 With Simplemind, tapping into AI is as easy as a friendly conversation.

-- **Easy-to-use AI tools**: SimpleMind provides simple interfaces to popular AI services.
+- **Easy-to-use AI tools**: Simplemind provides simple interfaces to most popular AI services.
 - **Human-centered design**: The library prioritizes readability and usability—no need to be an expert to start experimenting.
 - **Minimal configuration**: Get started quickly, without worrying about configuration headaches.